The Ultimate Limoncello Drizzle Mascarpone Cake Recipe

 Storing and Reheating

-- Refrigeration: Store in an airtight container in the fridge for up to 4 days.
+• Refrigeration: Store any leftover cake in an airtight container in the fridge for up to 4 days.
+It’s best served chilled, and the flavors will only intensify as it sits.

 Nutritional Information (Per Serving)